Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/asking/good_question.md

 criteria:

 ## Open Ended ##
-There should be no clear-cut solution to your question, and if there is, it probably shouldn't be posed.
+There should be no clear-cut answer to your question, and if there is, it probably shouldn't be posed.
 For example, a poor question that is not open ended might look like this: